skandlab/MutSpot/Readme.md

  E094-H3K27ac  | ./features/E094-H3K27ac.bed                             | 0            | NA
  ...           | ...                                                     | ...          | ...

-A binary feature bed file should include the following columns:
+A binary feature BED file should include the following columns:

   1. Chromosome
   2. Start position
   3. End position

-*Genomic regions in the bed file are considered 1 for the binary feature and regions not in the bed file are considered 0 for the binary feature*
+*Genomic regions in the BED file are considered 1 for the binary feature and regions not in the bed file are considered 0 for the binary feature*

-<a name="sample-features"></a>

-##### 3. Sample specific features (optional)
+#### 3. Sample specific features (optional)
 The user can choose to include sample specific features in the background mutation model, such as the clinical subtype of the tumor.
 Note that sample specific features will not undergo LASSO feature selection and will be automatically included in the final model.
 Sample specific features are to be supplied as a tab delimited file where each row corresponds to a sample and each column corresponds to a feature.

 Example format: